JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 ![](assets/connect_two_points.gif)

-## Everything together!

-Let's put everything into one animation:
+Perfect!
+Now, let's put everything together to see our orbiting planets' trajectories:

 ```julia
 using Javis